 As part of our long-term incentive award program, we may award restricted stock units to managing directors and other employees at the time of hire and/or as part of annual compensation.
-Awards of restricted stock units generally vest over a three to five-year service period, subject to continued employment on the vesting date.
+Awards of restricted stock units generally vest over a three to four-year service period, subject to continued employment on the vesting date.
 Each restricted stock unit represents the holder's right to receive one share of our common stock (or at our election, a cash payment equal to the fair value thereof) on the vesting date.
 Under the terms of our equity incentive plan, we generally repurchase from our employees that portion of restricted stock unit awards used to fund income tax withholding due at the time the restricted stock unit awards vest and pay the remainder of the award in shares of our common stock.
-Based upon the number of restricted stock unit grants outstanding at February 15, 2022, which takes into account both the early February 2022 vesting of annual awards and the grant of new awards made in 2022 as part of our compensation payable in respect of 2021, we estimate repurchases of our common stock from our employees in conjunction with the cash settlement of tax liabilities incurred on vesting of restricted stock units of approximately \$64.7 million (as calculated based upon the closing share price as of February 15, 2022 of \$19.05 per share and assuming a withholding tax rate of 45% consistent with our recent experience) over the next five years, of which an additional \$12.8 million will be payable later in 2022, \$18.7 million will be payable in 2023, \$12.8 million will be payable in 2024, \$13.1 million will be payable in 2025, \$4.5 million will be payable in 2026, and \$2.8 million will be payable in 2027.
-In addition, we expect to make additional restricted stock unit awards related to 2021 in late March 2022 and the estimated repurchase amount for 2023 and beyond will increase.
+Based upon the number of restricted stock unit grants outstanding at February 15, 2023, which takes into account the vesting in early February 2023 but does not yet take into account the grant of new awards as part of our compensation payable in respect of 2022, we estimate repurchases of our common stock from our employees in conjunction with the cash settlement of tax liabilities incurred on vesting of restricted stock units of approximately \$30.6 million (as calculated based upon the closing share price as of February 15, 2023 of \$12.30 per share and assuming a withholding tax rate of 46% consistent with our recent experience) over the next five years, of which an additional \$5.6 million will be payable later in 2023, \$9.7 million will be payable in 2024, \$9.5 million will be payable in 2025, \$3.9 million will be payable in 2026, and \$2.0 million will be payable in 2027.
+Awards of restricted stock unit awards related to 2022 performance are expected to be made later in the first quarter of 2023 and the estimated repurchase amount for 2024 and beyond referred to above will increase.
 We will realize a corporate income tax deduction concurrently with the vesting of the restricted stock units.
 While we expect to fund future repurchases of our common stock equivalents (if any) with operating cash flow, we are unable to predict the price of our common stock, and as a result, the timing or magnitude of our share repurchases, which may be limited under the credit agreement.
 To the extent future repurchases are expected to exceed the amount permitted under the credit agreement we may seek to modify the credit agreement to increase the amount or seek other means to settle the withholding tax liability incurred on the vesting of the restricted stock units.